dilipSD97/100-days-of-code/log.md

 **Thoughts:** Being some that straight away jumped into angular without properly learning basic due to work demand, I have had many doubts.. so circling back to the fundamentals now. today I learnt about events, event bubbling (have seen preventDefault, stopPropagation. but never knew what they were), event delegation.

 **Link to work:** [Repository URL](https://github.com/dilipSD97/WebDevBootcamp-ScoreKeeper)

+## Day 1: March 29, 2021

+### JavaScript -> CallStack - WebAPIs - Callback Hell

+**Today's Progress**: learnt about Callstack, WebAPIs & Callback Hell.

+**Thoughts:** learnt how JS Interpreter keeps track of function call and the place to return, given its single threaded nature. facinated by how webAPIs aid in parts where JS is not suitable. and learn about callback hell, and the introduction of Promises as a potential solution for this issue.